-Flexity tram made first regular trip in Vienna
+Flexity tram makes first regular trip in Vienna

 A Flexity low-floor tram produced by Bombardier Transportation made a first regular trip on the streets of Vienna.
 The vehicle got access for operations after extensive testing for a year.
 Flexity trams will replace the high-floor units operated by the city public transport company Wiener Linien.